 When properly applied BMPs can effectively minimize water quality degradation.
 Voluntary implementation of BMPs has proven to be an effective means of protecting natural resources to include water quality.

-The most recent audit of Forestry BMP implementation and effectiveness were conducted on state, federal and private harvest sites in the summer of 2013.
+The most recent audits of Forestry BMP implementation and effectiveness were conducted on state, federal and private harvest sites in the fall of 2019.
 These audits were conducted by a multi-disciplinary team of resource professionals.
-To view the 2013 BMP Audit Report, click here.
+A copy of the final 2019 BMP Audit report is available here.

 A crucial part to the audit process is the BMP FIELD AUDITS SITE INFORMATION and RANKING FORM.
 This form is used during the audit process, but can also be used as a general guide during the planning and implementation processes.